CivicTechTO/tRacket-sensor/README.md

 ## Hardware Files

-The [hardware](/hardware) folder contains design files and documentation for each iteration of the noisemeter hardware.
+The [hardware](/hardware) folder contains design files and documentation for each iteration of the sensor hardware.
 The PCBs are designed using [KiCAD](https://www.kicad.org/).

 The hardware design files are released under an [open hardware license](/hardware/pcb-rev2/LICENSE).

 ## For Developers

-* Check out the [Issues page](https://github.com/CivicTechTO/proj-noisemeter-device/issues) to see current bugs and feature requests.
+* Check out the [Issues page](https://github.com/CivicTechTO/tRacket-sensor/issues) to see current bugs and feature requests.
 Any contributions are welcome!
 * Online documentation of the firmware [is available here](https://civictechto.github.io/tRacket-sensor/).